Yoru no Odoriko: Critical reception

 Music critics in Japan responded positively to "Yoru no Odoriko", with both CDJournal reviewers and music reviewer Tetsuo Hiraga writing for Billboard Japan feeling that the song expressed an essential, core identity and style of Sakanaction.
 CDJournal reviewers praised the first verse's "detached synths and a simple four-on-the-floor rhythm" mixed with an "unconcerned melody with a trance-like backing".
 They felt that as the song progressed through its "trance-like" structure which gave a sense of being on a dance floor, it gradually built up to an emotionally satisfying chorus.
 They further praised Yamaguchi's "human" vocals, feeling the techniques he used showed a J-Pop style to them, and the song's "catchy melody".
 Hiraga called the song a further re-imagination of the band's dance music sound, praising the song's "fresh lyrics and melody".
 Hanako Fujita of Rockin' On Japan felt similarly about the song's "literary" lyrics and sound, believing that the song's progression showed off Sakanaction's "musical charm".
 She thought of the song's lyrical message as being very effective, and believed that listeners could happily let the song take over themselves because of its "vivid and steady world of sound".

 Commercial reception

 In it first week, "Yoru no Odoriko" reached number five on Oricon's top 200 singles chart, selling 31,000 physical copies (approximately the same number that rival sales tracking agency SoundScan Japan noted).
 The single quickly fell out of the top ten, falling to number 19 in its second week, and spent five further weeks in the top 100 singles.
 In total, the single spent a total of ten weeks in the top 200 singles.
 Seven month after its release, the song was certified gold by the Recording Industry Association of Japan for more than 100,000 paid downloads (excluding cellphone downloads).

+Internet meme

+In 2026, the song became a part of a viral meme.
+The song was played over a video with an Indonesian boy with sunglasses standing on the front of a boat.
+Many short-length videos on social networking platforms featured participants mimicking both the boy and the rowers behind him.
+The meme has been re-created by various Japanese and Korean artists and idols further adding to its popularity, and eventually even by Yamaguchi himself.

+Due to its resurgent popularity, the song re-entered music charts 14 years after its initial release, hitting number one on the Oricon streaming rankings for three consecutive weeks, as well as reaching 1st place on Spotify Japan's rankings in May 2026.
+The song was subsequently also nominated for "Best Revival Hit Song" at Music Awards Japan 2026.